10 Best Financial Benefits for Military Families

 For most people, contributions to a Roth IRA are not shielded from taxes.
 But for service members receiving tax-free combat-zone pay, your money goes into the Roth tax-free, and your contributions as well as your earnings come out tax-free, a double tax benefit that’s tough to beat.

-You can contribute up to $6,000 in 2021 if your income doesn’t exceed certain limits.
+You can contribute up to $6,000 in 2021 if your income doesn’t exceed certain limits; the 2022 maximum contribution is also $6,000 for those with incomes below certain thresholds.
 And if your spouse doesn’t work, you can contribute up to the maximum on his or her behalf, too.

 Free College for Yourself or a Spouse or Kid